Simplify/ibantools/README.md

 ### ES6

-Use node module, not bower.
+Use node, not bower module.

-If you are using ES6-aware tools, like a [rollup](https://github.com/rollup/rollup) or [JSPM](http://jspm.io/) that understand 'jsnext:main', those will automatically select ES6 module from the package.
+If you are using ES6-aware tools, like a [rollup](https://github.com/rollup/rollup) or [JSPM](http://jspm.io/), they will automatically select ES6 module from the package.

 ### With TypeScript

 #### Typings (new way)

-TODO!
+Include ibantools as dependency and run `typings install`.

 #### TSD (old way)